MilkZoft/coding1st/README.md

 2. Install the latest version of VirtualBox (<https://www.virtualbox.org/>).

+3. Install the latest version of Node.js (<https://www.nodejs.org/>).

-3. Create a new Docker Machine (dev).
+4. Create a new Docker Machine (dev).

     `docker-machine create --driver virtualbox dev`

-4. Execute the follow command to switch to the new dev docker machine:
+5. Execute the follow command to switch to the new dev docker machine:

     `eval "$(docker-machine env dev)"`

-5. Execute the follow command and copy the information to your .bash_profile:
+6. Execute the follow command and copy the information to your .bash_profile:

     `docker-machine env dev`